Code-Institute-Submissions/DiscoverChina-MS2/README.md

 # Discover China

-This is a website to pursuade and show users why to visit China and to provide recommended tourist locations in China.
+This is a website to provide information to users on three key Chinese cities and locations to visit in those cities.
 [LiveSite](https://jacktubby.github.io/MS2/)

 ## UX